 Settling for “functional” doesn’t just impact usability — it can have deadly consequences.
 For instance, airbags were developed to save lives in car crashes.
 They may accomplish that goal for some use cases, but there’s a fatal flaw in the product design: Airbags were designed by male engineers for the average male driver.

 When an airbag went off, it struck most men in the upper chest and cushioned their impact.
-However, it hit many women in the chin first, which snapped their heads back, led to serious injuries and caused countless deaths.
+However, it hit many women in the chin first, which led to serious injuries and countless deaths.
 A study of actual crashes by the University of Virginia’s Center for Applied Biomechanics found that women wearing seat belts were 47% more likely to be seriously injured than males in similar accidents.

 Instead of being designed based on user needs, functional products are engineering- or development-driven, and often heavily influenced by internal preferences and politics.